benkolera/ylj-reading-the-tea-leaves/workshop/installation.md

   - A text editor (Visual Studio Code works well)
   - Installing the elm and purescript dependencies in each of the projects

+If you have any issues installing this, please raise an issue against the github tracker and I'll help out.

 ### Code

-If you have git, just `git clone git@github.com:benkolera/ylj-reading-the-tea-leaves.git`.
+If you have git, just `git clone https://github.com/benkolera/ylj-reading-the-tea-leaves.git`.

 If you don't have git and don't want to set that up, you can just [download the code here](https://github.com/benkolera/ylj-reading-the-tea-leaves/archive/master.zip).